astropy/astropy/docs/development/workflow/development_workflow.rst

 .. note::
-    It is strongly suggested that you automate the code-style checks using the provided pre-commit hook, see :ref:`code-style` for details.
+    It is strongly suggested that you automate the code-style checks using the provided pre-commit hook, see :ref:`pre-commit` below for details.

 * Don't use your ``main`` branch for anything.
 Consider :ref:`delete-main`.
 * Make a new branch, called a *feature branch*, for each separable set of